 Evidence-based practice involves levels of evidence that help practitioners determine the “strength” or value of the evidence.
 The hierarchy of evidence depends on the discipline itself and how each field develops their standardized process of evidence evaluation.
-A great example is the evidence pyramid used by medical practitioners and researchers.
+A great example of evidence is the pyramid used by medical practitioners and researchers.

 Medical experts and researchers rank evidence according to quality, resulting in the evidence pyramid (Queensland University of Technology, 2019).

 The top three levels of evidence in medical research are composed of filtered information.
 These include the following, starting from the evidence or source with the highest quality:

 The next three lower levels of evidence include unfiltered information starting from the highest quality:

 The background information, or expert opinion, is not considered evidence.
 However, it is the foundation level of the pyramid, which supports the other evidence.
 It is also used to provide context to the interpretation of the evidence when needed.

 The hierarchy above is just one example of the application of the hierarchy of evidence.
 Each discipline and its corresponding sub-fields can have their process of evaluating evidence.
 For example, experts have proposed more than 80 different hierarchies for assessing and evaluating medical evidence (Siegfried, 2017).

 As mentioned above, the level of evidence in research is a method of raking the relative strength or validity of results coming from scientific studies.
 In the past, there have been multiple proposals for assessing levels of evidence in research.
 These research evidence examples include:

 The Grading of Recommendations Assessment, Development, and Evaluation (GRADE) process was proposed in 2001 by guideline developers, methodologists, clinicians, public health scientists, and other interested members.
 It measures the strength of recommendation (or confidence in estimated effect) and certainty in the evidence of a certain scientific study or research.